Yootha Joyce: Personal life

-Final years and death
+Final years, health and death

 Joyce was affected by her long-term alcoholism.

 A feature film version of George and Mildred (1980) was her last work.
-Amidst growing concern over her health, she was admitted to hospital in the summer of 1980.
-Joyce died in hospital of liver failure four days after her 53rd birthday on 24 August 1980.
+Friends noticed that Joyce had become increasingly withdrawn, lower in mood and had become thin and frail, weighing just under seven stone.
+Amidst growing concern over her health, she was admitted to hospital in the summer of 1980 after collapsing at home.
+Joyce died in hospital of liver failure shortly after her 53rd birthday on 24 August 1980.
 Her co-star and good friend Brian Murphy was at her bedside.
 Joyce's funeral took place on 3 September 1980 at Golders Green Crematorium, where she was cremated.
 Her ashes were scattered on the crocus lawn in the grounds of the crematorium.

 At the inquest into Joyce's death, it was revealed that she had been drinking up to half a bottle of brandy a day for ten years and recently very much more, and that she had, in the words of her lawyer Mario Uziell-Hamilton, become a victim of her own success, and dreaded the thought of being typecast as Mildred Roper.
 The pathologist stated that Joyce's liver was twice the normal size and that her heart and lungs had also suffered because of her drinking; Joyce's cause of death was given as portal cirrhosis of the liver.
 Joyce's biography implies that she turned to drink to steady her nerves, particularly after her divorce and subsequent failed relationships, loneliness, typecasting, lack of other work, and lack of privacy due to the popularity of Mildred Roper, and had become depressed.

 Joyce appeared posthumously in her last recorded television performance, duetting with Max Bygraves on his variety show Max, singing "For All We Know".
 The episode was aired on 14 January 1981.
 Actor and comedian Kenneth Williams wrote in his diary of the performance that "she looked as though she was crying... as she got up [and left the set] one had the feeling she never intended to return."
 He also went on to mention her in a later entry in his diary (9 April 1988, just days before his own death) that "there was a break in her voice when she got to [the line] tomorrow may never come... she was a lady who made so many people happy and a lady who never complained".